 Well composed and considered photography can add enormous impact to a publication or website.
 The use of authentic and original images can help tell an important story about student, academic or campus life.
 It is preferred that all images are created by professional photographers wherever possible.
 The use of stock library images in University publications or on University websites is not supported or encouraged.

 Examples of the type of professional images that are acceptable: simple, well composed, and colour adjusted.

-Photos from the library are available free of charge to the Macquarie University community for use in promoting the University, its teaching and research, and are accessible through Cumulus, our image and video library.
+These images, along with videos, are available free of charge to the Macquarie community for use in promoting the University, its teaching and research, and are accessible through Cumulus, our image and video library.

 These guidelines were produced by Group Marketing to help you commission and/or select the best possible images for your publication.
 We recommend you refer to these guidelines as you initiate, produce and/or publish images.
 You are responsible for ensuring the images used in your publication adhere to copyright laws and meet any other relevant legal and University requirements.

 Note that the following is general information and should not be considered legally binding.

 The following terms and conditions apply to all images, whether they are specifically commissioned or sourced from the University's photo library.

 - The author (ie. the photographer) generally retains copyright over images unless an explicit agreement otherwise has been reached.

 - The copyright of images taken by University staff in the course of their employment is owned by the University.